peterkuma/wstcp/README.md

 });
 ```

-Start a WebSocket server on port 8000 and listen on port 10000 for incoming
+Start a WebSocket server on port 8000 (HTTP) and listen on port 10000 for incoming
 TCP connections.
 TCP connections are forwarded to the client.

 **Client:**